 Unless you exclusively own stocks in an S&P 500 index fund, your portfolio will perform differently from the overall market.
 When a stock market correction occurs, the percentage drop is generally referring to the performance of the S&P 500 index.
 This is an index of the largest U.S. companies in the stock market.

 The stocks in your portfolio may fall in value more or less than the overall market.
 Some of your stocks may even go up in value.
 It’s important to remember that if your portfolio drops by a certain percentage, it will need to go up more than that percentage to recoup your losses.

-The first step in knowing what to do during a stock market correction is to find out why it’s happening.
+The first step in knowing what to do during a stock market correction is to find out why it’s happening — if possible.
 Next, look into your individual portfolio and see how it’s being affected by the correction.
 This will help you decide whether to buy, sell, or hold on to the stocks in your portfolio.

 Remember that stock market corrections are normal.
 If you have a long-term investing strategy, you will likely see market corrections, bear markets, and recessions during your years of investing.
 Try to stay calm and reconsider decisions that might be made based on fear or panic.
 It may not help to obsess over the value of your portfolio on any particular day.

 In terms of handling market volatility over the long term, here are some things and overarching principles investors can try to incorporate into their investment strategy.

 • Have a plan: Blindly buying stocks and then getting upset when they fall in value isn’t ideal.
 Know what your goals are and plan for them.
 Even when the market corrects, you can still reach your goals for the year if you plan properly.
 If you’re investing money to use in just a few months versus for your retirement, your strategy may look very different.